Below is a list of web sites that may be of interest to you. The list of companies, support groups and societies are all mobility related.

 The Alzheimer’s Society aims to improve the quality of life for anyone affected by dementia in England, Wales and Northern Ireland, with 20,000 members in the organisation varying from carers or health professionals to dementia sufferers.
 The Alzheimer’s Society offers both local and national support whether it’s fund raising events or day care for people with dementia.
 For more info visit the above link.

-Leading the fight against arthritis, Arthritis Research UK are the biggest fundraiser which helps with the research of causes, treatments and cures of all types of arthritis in the United Kingdom.
+Leading the fight against arthritis, Versus Arthritis is the result of a merger between Arthritis Care and Arthritis Research, still with the same goal.
+Raising funds and awareness for treatments and cures of all types of arthritis in the United Kingdom.
 In additional to helping prevent arthritis the group also educates health care professionals and provides extensive information to arthritis sufferers and their carers so they can lead more active lives.

 Asthma UK: www.asthma.org.uk